 The Grand Canyon is one of the most popular National Parks in the United States of America.
-Like all National Parks, the Grand Canyon was not always the well known national treasure that it is today.
-It was not a protected area right after it's initial discovery a few hundred years ago.
-The Grand Canyon received a to-be protected status in 1893 by the government and was named as a Forest Reserve.
-It was later given the status of a National Monument, followed in 1919 by a National Park status.
+Like all National Parks, the Grand Canyon was not always the well-known national treasure today.
+It was not a protected area right after its initial discovery a few hundred years ago.
+The Grand Canyon received a to-be-protected status in 1893 by the government and was named a Forest Reserve.
+It was later given the status of a National Monument and, in 1919, by a National Park status.
 Over the years, the Grand Canyon has grown to be one of the most popular destinations in the United States.

 There are many different theories as to how the Grand Canyon itself was created.
-Many people will agree, however, that it took a lot of time to form and become what it is today.
-It also means that the Grand Canyon is constantly changing and is not exactly the same year over year.
-This allows visitors to return to the Grand Canyon many times over their lifetime and have a new experience each and every time.
+However, many people will agree that it took a lot of time to form and become what it is today.
+It also means that the Grand Canyon is constantly changing and is not the same year over year.
+This allows visitors to return to the Grand Canyon many times over their lifetime and have a new experience every time.

 Most of those who journey to the Grand Canyon will arrive by car or bus.
-This requires visitors to pay for the entrance fee to the park, which runs about $25 and also the gas that it will require to make the trip.
-For those who would rather travel into the Grand Canyon National Park by another method, the town of Williams offers a unique steam engine train trip into the park.
-This will save visitors from the necessity to travel into the canyon by their own vehicle and also offer a unique experience that can not be found in many other places.
+This requires visitors to pay for the park's entrance fee, which runs about $25, and the gas that it will require to make the trip.
+Williams's town also offers a unique steam engine train trip into the park.
+This will save visitors from the necessity to travel into the canyon by their own vehicle and offer a unique experience that cannot be found in many other places.

 The Grand Canyon offers views to visitors that can not be found in any other place in the world.
 The canyon walls are unique in color and stature.
 The mighty Colorado River is magnificent to see winding far below along the canyon floor.
-These features, along with the vegetation and wildlife that live and thrive within the park, create a unique experience that is found nowhere else in the world.
-There are constant changes going on in the Grand Canyon, both man-made and natural, that make the canyon a great place to visit multiple times throughout your life.
+These features, along with the vegetation and wildlife that live and thrive within the park, create a unique experience found nowhere else in the world.
+Constant changes are going on in the Grand Canyon, both man-made and natural, that make the canyon a great place to visit multiple times throughout your life.
 The Grand Canyon is never quite the same canyon that you saw the last time that you visited.